 Especially in the summer months, the Park is used for a variety of sporting, recreational and other activities; it includes two open air swimming pools, and play area for children.
 Sports played include baseball and basketball.
 The Park's trees and foliage seem a dense, green contrast to the highly residential area which surrounds it in the immediate neighbourhood: the Portuguese and Italian communities are particularly well represented in Fairbank, a suburb of York.
-For years, during the summer, a local church has engaged in open air witness in the Park.
 The Park extends to 3.5 hectares.

 In the late 80s and early 90s, controversy arose when some local politicians later found to have been accepting illegal payments from a contractor tried to promote the establishment of high-rise buildings on the site of Fairbank Memorial Park.
 Councillor Frances Nunziata is credited with having successfully fought the scheme.
 Eventually the local politicians in question and the contractor were convicted of illegal activity in relation to the plan to dig up the Park.
 For her part, Councillor Nunziata subsequently served as Mayor of York in the 1990s, prior to the incorporation of York in the City of Toronto, on which council she continued to serve as an elected representative (2).

 The word 'Memorial' in the Park's title is to commemorate Canadian war veterans, thus linking the immediate neighbourhood to the wider community's past, while many of the locality's residents have come to Canada in more recent decades.